lai022/TarucSejahtera/README.md

 - TWD

 Notice:
-- This is a console-based system so not QR code to be scanned. :)
+- This is a console-based system so no QR code to be scanned. :)